 Why Africa, Why Kenya?

-Ambassador Meg Whitman
+Ambassador Meg Whitman Keynote

 The U.S.-Kenya partnership is strong, built on sixty years of shared values and interests.
 Our partnership has enhanced security, increased prosperity, and improved the lives of Kenyans and Americans.

-If the War in Ukraine and the COVID pandemic taught us anything from a business perspective, it is that single sourcing from any one country is not smart.
+If the war in Ukraine and the COVID pandemic taught us anything from a business perspective, it is that single sourcing from any one country is not smart.
 Single sourcing is a recipe for supply chain disruption and shortage.

-So, if you have not thought of investing or growing your business in sub-Saharan Africa, ponder these words from a CEO of a major consumer tech company I recently spoke with.
+So, if you have not thought of investing or growing your business in Kenya, ponder these words from a CEO of a major consumer tech company I recently spoke with.
 He said, “supply chain diversification is now an essential element of our business and so is the need to be totally green.
 In that sense Kenya seems to offer us a one-two punch to success.”

 Some of you may know that I love data and I often say to my team “let’s muck around in the numbers.”
 At the Embassy, we’ve been doing a LOT of mucking around in trade and investment data.
-What I’ve learned over the past eight months has been surprising and paints a much more dynamic business outlook for Africa than most Americans realize.
-Here are some I found particularly interesting.
+What I’ve learned over the past nine months has been surprising and paints a much more dynamic business outlook for Africa than most Americans realize.
+Here are some data points I found particularly interesting.

 By 2050, one in four humans, a quarter of the world’s population, and one in three working-age people, will live in Africa.